What is the current process for collecting my accommodation keys?

 - Out of Office Hours; Student Services is unable to issue a spare key to you.

 I am locked out of my on-campus room.
 What are the options?

-If you find yourself locked out of your bedroom within Student Services opening hours then please visit us and we will issue you with a replacement key.
+If you find yourself locked out of your bedroom within Student Services opening hours then please visit us or your Residence Hub and we will issue you with a replacement key.
 This will deactivate your previous one.

 If the desk is closed or you are not appropriately dressed for the trip then please contact your resident tutor to gain access to your room, you will still need to get a new key from Student Services if yours has been lost.